alexkarezin/jabref-wiki/Donations.md

 - Ask [Oliver](https://github.com/koppor) for his IBAN
 - In case you live in the EU, you can send money for free using Paypal.
 Use https://www.paypal.me/JabRef/10.
 Quote from the [PayPal page](https://www.paypal.com/en/webapps/mpp/paypal-fees) (unfortunately, only available in German):

+    When you send money to friends and family in EUR within the EU, there's no fee.

     Sie können innerhalb Deutschlands und der EU kostenlos Geld an Freunde und Familie senden, sofern Sie Ihr hinterlegtes Bankkonto oder Ihr PayPal-Guthaben nutzen und keine Währungsumrechnung erforderlich ist.
 Gebühren fallen erst an, wenn Sie eine Kreditkarte nutzen oder Geld ins Ausland oder in anderen Währungen senden.

 Please use [this Amazon link](http://www.amazon.de/b?_encoding=UTF8&camp=1638&creative=6742&linkCode=ur2&node=13690631&site-redirect=de&tag=jabref-21) to start your Amazon ordering.
 This gives us funding without any additional costs for you!
 Alternatively, visit [our sponsors](http://www.jabref.org/#backing).